jeet-mahesh-shirodkar/onion_react/README.md

 - JSX => React.createElement => ReactElement JS Object => HTMLElement(render)
 - This conversion is done by Babel
 - Attribute should be in camelCase format.
+- We can write any javascript code inside JSX using { 'curly braces' }
+- Takes care of cross site scripting attack

+# Functional Component
+- JavaScript Function which takes props as arguments and returns JSX code
+- Component Composition - Using child component in parent component is called component composition